-- Switch the water heater on at the rotary switch (a) of the control panel, and the green monitor lamp will light up.
-Set the desired water temperature at the rotary knob (c) (steplessly adjustable from about 30°C to 70°C). - 4.
-If there is air in the gas supply line, it may take up to a minute before the gas is available for combustion.
-If the appliance switches to 'Failure' during this period, switch off the appliance - wait 5 minutes and switch on again!
+Outer collar (a) in control module will turn Red if boiler fails to light - If boiler does fail to light, turn switch back to central position (c), wait 5 minutes, and then repeat step 3.
+5. If there is air in the gas supply line, it may take up to a minute before the gas is available for combustion.
+If the appliance switches to "Failure" during this period, switch off the appliance - wait 5 minutes and switch on again!

-Switching off (gas operation):
+Switching off (gas operation)

-Switch off the water heater at the rotary switch (b).
+Switch off the water heater by moving the rocker switch to the central position.
+(Fig 3).